 One morning, after another long and heated discussion with my husband, I was exasperated by our inability to come to a resolution.
-I was confused.
-I was tired.
-And I was frustrated.
+I was confused, tired, and frustrated.

-What I really needed was the listening ear of a friend.
+What I needed was the listening ear of a friend.
 But who would I call?
-My mother was on vacation and everyone else I knew was at work.
+My mother was on vacation, and everyone else I knew was at work.

 Thankfully my friend was home.
-She answered the phone and—God bless her—for two hours she patiently listened to every complaint and frustration I had about my situation.
+She answered the phone and—God bless her—patiently listened to every complaint and frustration I had about my situation for two hours.
 Her kindness refreshed my tender heart.

 When the significance of what she had done hit me, I was humbly blown away.
 My friend was a pitcher full of kindness.
 She wasn’t upset or angry that I had altered their plans.
 I will never forget the outpouring of kindness she lavished on me that morning when she selflessly gave up her afternoon at the movies with her children to comfort me.

 My friends’ selfless sacrifice reminds me that sometimes we need to put the needs of others before our own.
 What can we learn from her example?
 Let’s take a closer look at three powerful characteristics demonstrated by my friend.

 When he saw the crowds, he had compassion on them because they were confused and helpless, like sheep without a shepherd.
 Matthew 9:36 NLT

 She Was Compassionate and sympathized with my need.

 Although my friend was busy, she compassionately recognized my pain.
 She heard the longing in my voice and acknowledged my need for help.
 My friend was keenly sensitive to my situation and didn’t let her busy schedule get in the way of helping a friend in need.